carolinezurs/Compliment-Generator/README.md

-# Compliment Generator
+# 🫧 Compliment Generator

-A feel-good web app that generates beautifully weird, poetic, or uplifiting compliments.
+A feel-good web app that generates beautifully weird, poetic, or uplifting compliments.
 Made for the CS Girlies Hackathon.

  ----

- ## Overview
+ ## 🌀 Overview

-This app is designed to spread kindess in a digital world - one compliment at a time.
+This app is designed to spread kindness in a digital world - one compliment at a time.

 ----

-## Features
+## 🖌️ Features

 - Randomly generates a compliment on button click
 - Whimsical UI with custom illustrations
-- Handwritten complements with a human flare
+- Handwritten complements with a human flair
-- Fully brower-based
+- Fully browser-based

 ----

-## Tech Stack
+## 🐋 Tech Stack
 - **HTML & CSS** - Structure and styling
 - **JavaScript** - Compliment logic and interactivity

 ----

-## Team & Roles
+## 🐠 Team & Roles
 | Name       | Role                          | Responsibilities |
 |------------|-------------------------------|------------------|
 | **Amanda** | Frontend Lead                 | Layout, spacing, fonts, etc. |